revaturelabs/interviewquestions/Python/Python-Classes and Objects/Classes and Objects.md

 > option d) Henry 23
 <details><summary> <b>Explanation</b> </summary>

-> In show() method, the 1st print statement is referring the class variable using the class name 'Student'.
+> In show() method, the 1st print statement is referring the class variable using the class name `Student`.
 And in 2nd print statement it is referring to instance variable through current parameter.
 Hence option d) is correct.
   </details>
 </details>